exeluter/bnspatch/README.md

 2. With each new version of NC Launcher 2, [`assemblyinfo.cs`][1.0] must be updated to match the MVID of `Gaffeine.Data.dll`, or nothing will work.
 You can find this value with [dnSpy][1.1].
-3. All dependencies are deflated with `zopfli --deflate --i1000`, and the length of the compressed data (32-bit signed) is prepended to the beginning of the `.deflate` file.
-You can use `scripts\pack-embedded-assemblies.ps1` to automate this process.
-4. If you update the `MonoMod.Utils.dll` dependency, you need to modify it so that its `System.Runtime.CompilerServices.IgnoresAccessChecksToAttribute` type is `internal` instead of `public`.
+3. If you update the `MonoMod.Utils.dll` dependency, you need to modify it so that its `System.Runtime.CompilerServices.IgnoresAccessChecksToAttribute` type is `internal` instead of `public`.
 This can be done easily with [dnSpy][1.1].